About the Precourt Institute for Energy

 Our seed grant program funds faculty research with potential for high impact on energy supply and use.
 These “proof of concept” awards, which focus on interdisciplinary research, bridge theory to early experiments and analysis.
 Positive results allow researchers to proceed to large-scale studies.
 In addition, the institute's senior fellows help coordinate similar efforts among other Stanford centers and programs.

 Key to the comprehensive energy network is creating avenues for interaction among Stanford scholars and people in business, government and other institutions engaged in solving energy problems.
 Toward that end, the Precourt Institute co-hosts conferences and workshops with other groups throughout the year.
-To facilitate interaction between Stanford researchers and the private sector, we co-sponsor the Stanford Energy and Environment Affiliates Program.
+To facilitate interaction between Stanford researchers and the private sector, we support the Stanford Energy 3.0 program.